 AnQiCMS supports two comment styles:

-The comment itself does not affect HTML output, but it exists to improve code readability.Reasonably using comments to explain complex logic or module functions can help others (or future you) understand the code structure more quickly, thus better following and maintaining white space control.
+Comments themselves do not affect HTML output, but their existence is to improve the readability of the code.Using comments reasonably to explain complex logic or module functions can help others (or future you) understand the code structure faster, thereby better following and maintaining the blank control.